kimiller/kimiller.github.io/source/about/index.md

 ## My Experience

-I have extensive experience in Hong Kong stocks, virtual coin trading and the application of new AI tools.
+I have extensive experience, virtual coin trading and the application of new AI tools.
 During this time, I have learned a lot and encountered many challenges.
 But it is these experiences that have allowed me to grow and shape my personality and values.

 ## My Mission